A Maison Kinchos High Jewellery Collection

 Selubung

-Pre-Peranakan · Singapore · Eight Pieces
+Pre-Peranakan · Singapore · Nine Pieces

 Not "inspired by Peranakan heritage."
 The evolutionary stage before Peranakan.
 The missing chapter in Southeast Asian jewellery history — the moment before Greek filigree, Arab merchant aesthetics, Indian Mughal influence, and early Chinese Straits culture synthesised into what we now recognise as Peranakan.